-Maryland employers, including 501 (c)(3) or (4) organizations, may claim a tax credit for 50% of the eligible costs of providing commuter benefits up to a maximum credit of $50.00 per participating employee per month.
+Maryland employers, including 501 (c)(3) or (4) organizations, may claim a tax credit for 50% of the eligible costs of providing workplace commuter transportation benefits up to a maximum credit of $50.00 per participating employee per month.
 The tax credit can be taken against the personal income tax, the corporate income tax, or the insurance premium tax.

 Non-profits may claim a tax credit by:

 - Submitting an annual registration form to the MTA

 - Submitting participating employees’ withholding taxes to the state, and retaining a portion as a tax credit

 - Submitting a year-end MD Form 500CR to the State

 The credit is applicable to the following expenses:

 - Transit Instruments: MTA passes, tickets, fare cards, smart cards or vouchers used by employees to ride publicly or privately owned transit systems except taxi services.
 Employers can purchase transit instruments from MTA Commuter Choice Maryland or WMATA Smart Benefits.

 - Company vanpool program: Van purchase/lease, fuel, insurance, maintenance, safety and equal access upgrades, and taxes and licenses.